ZupIT/horusec-platform/README.md

 make install
 ```

-We will execute the file `compose.yml` which contains all services, migrations and the needed dependencies.
+After executing the command, we will start the docker compose file `compose.yml`, which contains all services, migrations and the needed dependencies.
-The compose file and can be found in `deployments/compose/compose.yaml` and migrations in `migrations/source`.
+The compose file can be found in `deployments/compose/compose.yaml` and migrations in `migrations/source`.

-The installation will be done with all default values and latest versions
+After that, the installation will be ready, with all default values, the latest versions, and
-and also create the following test user:
+the following user for tests:

 ```
 Username: dev@example.com
 Password: Devpass0*
 ```

+By default, the docker compose file is configured to perform a standard installation.
+In the case of production environments, be sure to change the values of the environment variables to new and secure values.

 Click [here](https://horusec.io/docs/web/installation/install-with-docker-compose)
 to check full docker compose installation docs.